stiwwelll/kremanski_jekyll/lunch.md

 layout: lunch
 ---

-14.02.2018

-The day of love.

-The food for lovers.

-\*THE SANDWICH: shredded chicken, salted lemon, grana padano and sundried tomatoes on Ciabatta Bread (7,5)

-\*THE TOAST: avocado + smoked makrele on Bio bread with pumpkins seed-garlic-honey with hm kraut (7,5)

-(VEGETARIAN OPTION) - makrele + feta (6,9)
+16.02.2018

+enjoy this sunny Friday with a fresh tasty lunch!

+\*SHAKSHOUKA: with 2 eggs, fresh herbs and bread (7,2)

+\*CHICKEN & POACHED PEAR SALAD: with feta cheese, fermented garlic-honey and pickled shallots (7,5)

+(VEGETARIAN OPTION available with roasted parsnip!)

 \*THE SOUP: (mungbean, garlic, chili, coriander) with bread and dip (5,-)

 \*THE QUICHE (mix vegetables) without or with salad (3,9/6,-)

-\*THE CAKES: Queen Shuntaro&acute;s CXheesecake, Valentine Carrots Cake, Raspberry Cheesecake, Shoko Haselnuts Espresso Cake, Vegan Brownie, Vegan Banana Bread..
+\*THE CAKES: Queen Shuntaro&acute;s Cheesecake, Someone's Grandma's Apple Cake, Raspberry Cheesecake, Shoko Haselnuts Espresso Cake, Vegan Brownie, Vegan Banana Bread..

-and a lovely team, what else!?!??!
+plus delicious Passenger coffee and a lovely team, what else!?!??!